SunStarSys/www/content/clients/apache.md

 `www.apache.org` website.
 It has achieved a popularity within Apache beyond my wildest
 expectations: over 100 projects currently rely on it for their website needs.
-It downscales to small but intricate sites like [Apache Thrift](http://thrift.apache.org/), while also scaling up to meet the needs of a 9GB website like [Apache Openoffice](http://www.openoffice.org/).
+It downscales to small but intricate sites like [Apache Thrift](http://thrift.apache.org/), while also scaling up to meet the needs of a 9GB website like [OpenOffice.org](http://www.openoffice.org/).